kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 > dhammavicaya (dum-a-wi-cha-ya) - investigation of Dhamma
 > viriya (wi-ri-yah) - energy
 > pīti (pee-tee) - rapture
 > passaddhi (pa-sah-dee) - tranquillity
 > samādhi (sa-mah-dee) - stillness
 > upekkhā (oo-pei-kah) - equanimity

 I've include the phonetic sounds because they help us not only pronounce words correctly, but they can be used to generate images, as we will see shortly.

 There are many ways to generate images.
 I'm going to show you a simple method called 'association'.
 You can just stick with association, as once you get familiar with it, it's lots of fun, but if you want to branch out, there are many other ways which you can experiment with [here](https://artofmemory.com/blog/list-of-memory-techniques/#2-mnemonic-image-method).
+I've used others like the Major system and the PAO method, which are cool too.

 What makes a good image?
 A good image is one that you will easily remember.
 In creating images, try and think of something that is - funny, scary, shocking, risqué, taboo, weird, violent, naughty... you get the idea.
 Make it interesting, and be as creative as you like.
 The more you do this, the more you'll learn about what sticks in your mind.